turanszkij/WickedEngine/README.md

 Some basic usage examples:
 ```
 RenderPath3D_Deferred myGame; // Declare a game screen component, aka "RenderPath" (you could also override its Update(), Render() etc. functions).
 This is a 3D, Deferred path for example, but there are others
-main.ActivatePath(myGame); // Register your game to the application.
+main.ActivatePath(&myGame); // Register your game to the application.
 It will call Start(), Update(), Render(), etc. from now on...

-wiRenderer::LoadModel("myModel.wimf"); // Simply load a model into the current render scene
+wiRenderer::LoadModel("myModel.wiscene"); // Simply load a model into the current render scene
+wiRenderer::GetScene(); // Get the current render scene
 wiRenderer::ClearWorld(); // Delete every model, etc. from the current render scene

 myGame.setSSAOEnabled(true); // You can enable post process effects this way...

 RenderPath2D myMenuScreen; // This is an other render path, but now a simple 2D one.
 It can only render 2D graphics by default (like a menu for example)
-main.ActivatePath(myMenuScreen); // activate the menu, the previous path (myGame) will be stopped
+main.ActivatePath(&myMenuScreen); // activate the menu, the previous path (myGame) will be stopped

 wiSprite mySprite("image.png"); // There are many utilities, such as a "sprite" helper class
 myMenuScreen.addSprite(&mySprite); // The 2D render path is ready to handle sprite and font rendering for you